 These designers can be further classified into four types:

 - Visual planner

 You can find app designers all over the world.

 However, it is seen that the price of designing an app varies from country to country.

-There are a few geographical regions more attractive than others due to their relatively lower rates.
+A few geographical regions are more attractive than others due to their relatively lower rates.

 Therefore it is advised to enquire about the rates upfront before outsourcing your app design task.

 As per Clutch, below are some interesting statistics for designing an app country-wise: